-Farrah Abraham Rocks Futuristic Look In NYC
+Farrah Abraham Rocks Futuristic Look In New York City

 In the video, the former Teen Mom OG star encourages moms to be a good parent who nurtures their children, as well as someone who grows their career and is able to provide a living for themselves.

-Farrah says that just because a woman becomes a mother, it doesn’t mean that she had to give up all of her hopes and dreams, and tells her social media followers that they can have it all.
+Farrah says that just because a woman becomes a mother, it doesn’t mean that she had to give up all of her hopes and dreams.
+She also tells her social media followers that they can have it all.

 “Having kids doesn’t mean you stop being you.
 The person who came into this world with ideas, with dreams, with goals, with the courage to face whatever the world throws at us and conquer it.
 So here’s to the moms out there who do both, like me,” Abraham says in the video.

-In another Instagram post, Farrah reveals that she headed home to Iowa for the first time in years to celebrate Mother’s Day weekend with her mother, Debra Danielson.
+In another Instagram post, Farrah revealed that she was headed home to Iowa for the first time in years to celebrate Mother’s Day weekend with her mother, Debra Danielson.

 Fans can see more of Farrah Abraham by following the reality star on her social media accounts.